-Long-Term Drug Treatment Programs
+Long-Term Drug Rehab Treatment Programs

 Drug addiction is a complex condition marked by compulsive or uncontrollable use of a substance despite harmful consequences.
-It can cause adverse effects and cause significant changes in the brain, often affecting the individual’s motivation, memory, learning, and behavior control.Substance abuse can be treated and many users require long-term treatment and care at a specialized facility in order to stop using and abusing.1 A treatment program should help the individual:1
+It can cause adverse effects and cause significant changes in the brain, often affecting the individual’s motivation, memory, learning, and behavior control.Substance abuse can be treated and many users require long-term rehab and care at a specialized facility in order to stop using and abusing.1 A treatment program should help the individual:1

 - Stop using and abusing drugs.